Semantic-Org/Semantic-UI-Ember/README.md

 In order to use the modal you must first prepare your Ember application for modals.
 This follows the same instructions [found on ember.js](http://emberjs.com/guides/cookbook/user_interface_and_interaction/using_modal_dialogs/).

 ### Application Template
-You must add the 'modal' outlet to the main application layout
+You must add the `modal` outlet to the main application layout

   * templates/application.hbs OR
   * pods/application/template.hbs